Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 `Self` refers to the type of the struct that you're in, while `self` refers to the actual object The `self` argument denotes the current instance of the struct.
 It is similar to the `this` keyword used in some other languages.
+It is always the first argument, in __init__ prefixed by inout (because the current instance is about to change).
+When you make an instance, __init__ is automatically called, but you don't provide a value for self, as in line 2.

 A method has a signature like this: `fn method1(self, other parameters)` and when object1 is an instance of its type, the method is called as: `object1.method1(params)`.
 So `object1` is automatically used as `self`, the first parameter of the method.

+Use inout in a method when self is going to change.
 Inside its own methods, the struct's type can also be called `Self`.